html-graph/html-graph.github.io/content/edges-customization/edges-with-button-in-the-center.md

 {{< image path="/images/remove-button" alt="Remove button demo" width="200" height="200">}}

-Now that the button element is ready, we can attach it to an edge and add event listeners using the `MedianEdgeDecorator`.
+Now that the button element is ready, we can attach it to an edge and add event listeners using the `MidpointEdgeDecorator`.
 This decorator positions the provided element at the point of an edge that's equidistant from both ends.

 {{< code lang="javascript">}}
-import { CanvasBuilder, BezierEdgeShape, MedianEdgeShape } from "@html-graph/html-graph";
+import { CanvasBuilder, BezierEdgeShape, MidpointEdgeShape } from "@html-graph/html-graph";

 const canvas = new CanvasBuilder(canvasElement)
   .setDefaults({